I write, mostly to keep my head from exploding. It threatens to do that a lot.

 Will my son be hunted?

-I remember the trill of frustration I felt, when my former husband carried what I thought was a chip on his shoulder.
+I remember the trill of frustration I felt when my former husband carried what I thought was a chip on his shoulder.
 Yes, yes, yes, I know it’s been bad, and there are still some racist people who don’t get it, I wanted to say, but it’s different now, don’t you see?
 He told me I was naïve.
 I was afraid he’d pass the chip onto our son.

 My world worked on the laws of cause and effect; it was your actions that determined consequences, and while that pristine law had, at times, been clouded by economics, religion, or color, those clouds were lifting, just about gone.
-The fact that the entire block—inhabited by white families—stood on their lawns and porches and stoops, watching silently as he and his mom and step-father and sister moved into their home, the first black family in the neighborhood, should have no bearing on the world he moved into now, 30 or 40 years later.
+The fact that the entire block—inhabited by white families—stood on their lawns and porches and stoops, watching silently as he and his mom and step-father and sister moved in, the first black family in the neighborhood, should have no bearing on the world he moved into now, 30 or 40 years later.
 I was sure of it.

 How could I not see that my ex-husband’s world was governed less by cause and effect, and more by color?
 His skin, in this white world, was the cause, and the effects were harsh and hateful.
 He was lucky—the consequences of his blackness were merely a few traffic violations for driving while black, or being overlooked “accidentally” at restaurants and in a handful of job interviews.
 No prison, a fate for one in three black men—just a sentence of invisibility and marginalization.